 Let’s take a look at how each one of these website design factors can help your business gain more clients, and how it can contribute to the ideal picture of a beautiful, functional website.
 Keep reading to learn more, and give us a call at 888-601-5359.

 Cookie-cutter websites made from generic templates do nothing to help your website stand out.
 You don't want your site to look exactly like a competitor’s.
 In fact, it’s especially important that an engineering firm have a unique, creative website because you are trying to sell your clients on your innovative ideas.

 As we mentioned above, first impressions are incredibly important on the web.
-If you look different than the competition, that will stand out to potential clients and entice them to stay on your site longer.
+If your site looks different from competitors' sites, your site will stand out to potential clients and entice them to stay on your site longer.

 You have probably heard the expression “show, don’t tell.”
 This is very true when it comes to your firm’s past achievements.
 Whether you specialize in building bridges or aerospace engineering, chances are you have photos of your past projects.